 Berries are great for women looking to promote new hair growth because they are high in vitamin C, supporting collagen production and fighting against oxidative stress.
 Strawberries are especially high in this vitamin, but you'll also find a healthy dose in blueberries, blackberries, and raspberries.

 Finally, we have leafy greens, which we all know are crucial for your overall health.
-Kale and spinach both contain vitamins A and C and iron, all of which support hair health.
+Kale and spinach both contain vitamins A and C and Iron, supporting hair health.
 Try working leafy greens into your diet daily to support not only your hair but your general wellness.